-If a settlement has at least one of all five of the facilities listed above it will follow the route on the left hand side of the diagram (and possibly become a District Centre).
-Conversely, those settlements that have none of the above facilities automatically become Small Building Groups.
+If a settlement has at least one of the five facilities listed above, it will follow the route on the left hand side of the diagram (and possibly become a District Centre).

-The above is not an exhaustive list of services but those considered to be the most important in identifying settlements within the hierarchy.
-Therefore the Settlement Hierarchy flow chart only relates to the five types of facilities outlined above.
-It is acknowledged that although other facilities can be very important to the local area and community, such as an open space/ play facility or church, they may not be required to provide everyday needs or a sense of community.
+The above is not an exhaustive list of services but these facilities are considered to be the most important in identifying settlements within the hierarchy.
+Therefore, the Settlement Hierarchy flow chart only relates to the five types of facilities outlined above.
+It is acknowledged that although other facilities can be very important to the local area and community, such as an open space / play facility or a church, they may not be required to provide every day needs or a sense of community.